-With the aid of Ryuji, expert webmaster of the new Fuzokupedia website, I have been made aware of the following two shops.
+With the aid of Ryuji, expert webmaster of the now-defunct Fuzokupedia website, I have been made aware of the following two shops.

 The first is Don Juan.
 Foreigners are accepted as per the management, but unfortunately there is no one at the front desk who can speak English well.
 Non-Japanese patrons who wish to try this shop will either have to know some basic Japanese or get a Japanese friend to bring them.

 The minimum amount of time a foreigner can book is 120 minutes, and there is a premium charge for non-Japanese guys.
-The lowest you could book a session for would thus be 85000 Yen, which comes out to about 823 US dollars.
+The lowest price a foreign customer could book a session for would thus be 85000 Yen, which comes out to about 823 US dollars.

 The second soaploand in our short list is Balubola.
 Foreigners are accepted here as well, as we’re told by the management, but again there are no English speakers at the front desk.